mxmlkzdh/RxSmartLock/README.md

 });
 ```
-When user input is required to select a credential, the `getStatusCode()` method returns `RESOLUTION_REQUIRED`.
+When user input is required to select a credential, the `Status.hasResolution()` method returns `true`.
 In this case, call the status object's `startResolutionForResult()` method to prompt the user to choose an account.
 Then, retrieve the user's chosen credentials from the activity's `onActivityResult()` method by calling the `retrieveCredentialFromIntent(Intent)` method on the `SmartLock` object that you created.
 This method returns an observabale `Observable<Credential>` which you can again subscribe to:

 ```java
 @Override